Greg91/Matrices/README.md

 #Matrices
-This is simple program in C++ for various operations on Intergral matrices,
+This is simple program in C++ for various operations on Intergral matrices